Two-dimensional quantum droplets in dipolar Bose gases: Quantum droplets

-where $\bar\mu ({\bf r})= \delta \mu({\bf r})+\int d{\bf r'} d^2 n ({\bf r'})/ |{\bf r}^3-{\bf r'}^3|$.
+where ${\cal F}^{-1}$ is the inverse Fourier transform.
 The wavefunction must satisfy the normalization condition $ 2\pi \int r dr |\Phi |^2=N$.
-In 3D geometry, Eq.(\ref{gNLSE}) has been intensively used to describe the static and the dynamics of the droplet \cite{ Wach, Bess2, Wach1, Bess3, BoudjDp, Bess1} and already validated by quantum Monte Carlo simulations \cite {Saito}.
-In the model (\ref{gNLSE}) the effect of higher-momentum modes is just a local density-dependent term and the depletion is assumed to be small.
-The numerical simulation of (\ref{gNLSE}) was performed using the split-step Fourier transform method.
-The results are shown in Fig.\ref{Pf} for parameters relevant to ${}^{164}$Dy atoms.
-We observe that a stable droplet is formed due the competition between mean-field energy and LHY correction (see Fig.\ref{Pf}.a).
-Increasing more the interaction, the droplet develops a central peak with some small structures around its edge due to the roton instability induced by the DDI as is seen in Fig.\ref{Pf}.b.
+In 3D geometry, Eq.(\ref{gNLSE}) has been intensively used to describe the dynamics of the droplet \cite{ Wach, Bess2, Wach1, Bess3, BoudjDp, Bess1} and already validated by quantum Monte Carlo simulations \cite {Saito}.
+In the model (\ref{gNLSE}) the effect of higher-momentum modes is just a local density-dependent term and LHY fluctuations are assumed to be large enough to maintain the overall balance with the dipolar instability.
+The stationary generalized GPE can be obtained from Eq.(\ref{gNLSE}) using $\Phi ({\bf r},t)=\Phi ({\bf r})\, e^{-i\mu t/\hbar}$, where $\mu$ is the chemical potential of the system.
+This yields